 There was an entry fee of Rs.150 per person and if you have your own tent you have to pay Rs.50 for a small tent and Rs.100 if you have a medium tent.
 If you don’t have a tent then it’s, ok, local fellas will provide a tent at a reasonable rate of Rs.500 with sleeping bags.

 |Entry fees (valid for three days)||150||600|

 |Big (More than four people)||500||1000|

 Anyway, we set up our tent at a good place and prepared our dinner.
-We got so tired that after dinner we went to an instant sleep.
-I woke up at 5 am, opened up zip of my tent and the first view in front of my eyes was oh wow… you can take a look at the video below to savor yourself.
+We got so tired that after dinner we went into instant sleep.
+I woke up at 5 am, opened up the zip of my tent and the first view in front of my eyes was oh wow… you can take a look at the video below to savor yourself.